retroelec/T-HMI-C64/README.md

 ### Battery

 You can also operate your board with a battery.
 The T-HMI and Waveshare development boards allow you to switch on the board by pressing the On/Off switch (next to the SD card slot).
-However, it does not appear to be possible to turn the board off with this switch.
+The Waveshare board can be switched off with the reset button, *if* it is powered by battery.
-Therefore, the Android app allows the board to be switched off by pressing the Off switch in the top right-hand corner.
+Alternatively, the Android app allows the board to be switched off by pressing the Off switch in the top right-hand corner.

 ### Lilygo T-HMI development board